cdrischler/compphysics-summer-tutorials/journals.md

 * know how to cite journal articles effectively in LaTeX
 * know about common tools to collect and organize scientific references

+This tutorial was given by Christian Drischler (OU) for the 2024 Summer tutorial series for INPP undergraduate students (May 30), organized by [Cody Parker](https://www.ohio.edu/cas/parkerc1) and [Andrea Richard](https://www.ohio.edu/cas/richarda1).

 ## Scientific journals